Australian Horse Racing Classes Explained

 The Role of Handicapping in Horse Racing

-Handicapping is a process of assigning a weight to horses to equalize their chances of winning a race.
-Handicapping ensures that all horses in a race have a fair chance of winning regardless of their class or past performances.
+Handicapping is the process of assigning weight to horses to equalize their chances of winning a race.
+It ensures that all horses in a race have a fair chance of winning regardless of their class or past performances.

 The Purpose of Handicapping